France-ioi/algorea-devdoc/access-rights/items.md

 Permissions given on an item to a group may be propagated (explicitely) to the item's children, under some conditions and depending on the permissions.
 This propagation computation is relaunched each time a permission is changed or an item added/removed.
 It is computed on the changed node (the group-item relation node) based on its parents, and then propagated to its children.
 When there are several parents, the higher permission among parents is kept.

-The copy of the permission levels from the parent to its children is either equivalent or lower (never increase), which mainly depends on the following attributes on the item-item relationship:
+The propagation of a permission from a parent to its children is either to a same level or a lower one (never increase), and depends on the following attributes on the item-item relationship:

 * **content_view_propagation**: *none*, *as_info*, *as_content* -- defines how *can_view="content"* permissions propagate: not at all, as "info" or as "content"
 * **upper_view_levels_propagation**: *use_content_view_propagation*, *as_content_with_descendants*, *as_is* -- defines how *can_view="content_with_descendants"<span>|</span>"solution"* permissions propagate, so propagated to: